 Yes.
-A cervical cap does not have any effects on either the male’s or the female’s reproductive function.
-It is possible to get pregnant immediately when cervical caps are no longer used.
+A cap does not have any effects on either the male’s or the female’s reproductive function.
+It is possible to get pregnant immediately when the caps are no longer used.

 How much does a cervical cap cost?

-There are three fees associated with the use of a cervical cap: health care provider’s visit, the cervical cap, and the spermicidal agent.
-Office visits to obtain a prescription for a cervical cap range from $50 to $200, the cervical cap costs between $15 and $50 dollars and spermicidal jellies, foams, or creams range from $7 to $18 dollars per package.
+Office visits to obtain a prescription for a cervical cap range from $50 to $200, the cap costs between $15 and $50 dollars and spermicidal jellies, foams, or creams range from $7 to $18 dollars per package.
 The cervical cap can last up to two years.

-The cervical cap does NOT provide protection against the transmission of sexually transmitted diseases.
+The cervical cap does NOT provide protection against the transmission of sexually transmitted infections.